openspending/community.openspending.org/resources/osi/conclusions.md

 Many organisations have identified PDF releases as a substantial barrier to re-use.
 Though organisations often manage to complete projects, the governmental policies to release PDFs impedes workflow and increase demand for members with technical skills.

-(Further reading to understand which formats are appropriate for publishing financial data: [Appendix: Common arguments against publishing](appendix-open-budgets-open-data.html).
+(Further reading to understand which formats are appropriate for publishing financial data: [Appendix: Common arguments against publishing data in machine-readable formats (and how to counter them)](appendix-open-budgets-open-data.html).

 ### Privacy Concerns